-At Windmill Hill Primary School all staff receive training on child-on-child abuse, which is provided by an independent safeguarding consultant.
+At Windmill Hill Primary all staff receive training on child-on-child abuse.

 We have adopted a 'whole school approach' to tackling sexism and child on child abuse (including sexual violence and sexual harassment).

 We fully understand that even if there are no reports of child-on-child abuse in school it may be happening.
 As such, all our staff and children are supported to: